Diann Schindler, Ph.D.

 Suddenly, a young woman appears, running toward the office.
 She ducks inside.
-I am quick on her heels and follow her outside to the tracks and watch her purchase a ticket with disgusting ease.
+I am quick on her heels and follow her outside to the tracks.
+She purchases a ticket with disgusting ease.
 Clearly she knows this machine by heart, vision or no vision.

 “Descuple.
-Nao fala Portuguese.
+Nao falo Portuguese.
 Ingles, por favor?”
 I say.

 “Nao.”
 She shakes her head.

-I press, “Carcavelos?” and hold out my five euros, mangled and wet from my sweaty palm.
+“Carcavelos?”
+I hold out a five euro bill, mangled and wet from my sweaty palm.

 She stares at me and asks, “Credeeet carda?”

 “Nao.”
 I don’t have time to dig for my cards.
 I shake my money at her, adding the best possible pleading facial expression I can muster under my mask.